DCC-EX/dcc-ex.github.io/docs/throttles/index.rst

 Throttles
 =========

-For an overview of throttles and how to choose one, please read the `Getting Started - Controllers Page <../get-started/controllers.html>`_ Below is a list of controllers that currently support DCC++ EX.
+For an overview of throttles and how to choose one, please read the :doc:`Getting Started - Controllers Page <../get-started/controllers>` Below is a list of controllers that currently support DCC++ EX.

 .. toctree::
     :maxdepth: 1